-Situated in the Var, one of the most popular departments for tourists to France (2nd after Paris) but also one of the greenest (2nd most wooded department in France), the towns of Fréjus, Roquebrune-sur-Argens, Saint Raphaël and Sainte-Maxime form a fabulous, varied site, favourable to playing host to one of the most highly recognised events on the mountain bike planet.
+Situated in the Var, one of the most popular departments for tourists to France (2nd after Paris) but also one of the greenest (2nd most wooded department in France), the towns of Fréjus, Roquebrune-sur-Argens and Saint Raphaël form a fabulous, varied site, favourable to playing host to one of the most highly recognised events on the mountain bike planet.
 Indeed the courses follow the trails of Southern France, the beaches and the sunny, Mediterranean creeks.

 The variety of its landforms and its landscapes, from the sea to the mountain, make it a privileged site.
 Its Mediterranean climate and its exceptional annual hours of sunshine go part way to explaining the gentleness of the way of life there...